amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-02.md

 ## Rendering the game using the Camera

 The first thing we will need in our game is a `Camera`.
 This is the component that will determine what is rendered on screen.
-It behaves just like a real-life
+It behaves like a real-life
 camera: it looks at a specific part of the world and can be moved around at will.